usnistgov/WebFF-Documentation/Docs/manual/Reference/AtomType-Coarse-Grained.rst

 ======================= =============== =======================================
 **Specific Elements**   **Cardinality** **Value/Definition**
 ----------------------- --------------- ---------------------------------------
-AtomType-Name           Required        Atom type name Atom                    Required        Atom BondedAtoms             Required        Bonded atoms FormalCharge            Optional        Formal charge of the atom
+CG-Name                 Required        Atom type name CG_chemistry            Optional        Chemistry of the atom
 ======================= =============== =======================================

 Note that an XML document will be rejected from being entered into the WebFF database if a required attribute is left unspecified.